Notes on Data Privacy

-The data is processed on the basis of Article Art.
-6 (1) f GDPR.
-As website operator, we have a legitimate interest in protecting our website from malicious automated spying and spam.
+The data is processed on the basis of Article 6 (1) f GDPR.
+The website operator has a legitimate interest in protecting the website from malicious automated spying and spam.

-This page uses the Google Maps service.
+This page uses the Google Maps API.
 Your IP address needs to be stored in order for you to use Google Maps.
 This information is generally transmitted to and stored on a Google server in the USA.
-As the website provider, we have no influence over this data transmission, but we have concluded standard contractual clauses with Google intended to bring about a higher level of data protection with service providers.
-This can be accessed here: privacy.google.com/businesses/controllerterms/
+The operator of this site has no influence over the transmission of this data.

-Our website measures conversions using the Facebook pixel feature provided by Facebook, Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland (“Facebook”).
+Our website measures conversions using the pixel visitor interaction feature provided by Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland (“Facebook”).

 The Facebook pixel allows us to track users’ behavior once they have been forwarded to our website after clicking on a Facebook advert.
 This enables us to analyze the effectiveness of Facebook adverts for statistical and market research purposes and in order to improve our future marketing activities.

 The Facebook pixel is only activated after you have granted your consent within our request concerning cookie settings.
-You may withdraw or modify your selection there at any time with future effect (see Section 3).
+You may withdraw or modify your selection there at any time with future effect.

-You can also deactivate the custom audiences remarketing feature in the Ad Settings section at www.facebook.com/ads/preferences/.
+You can also deactivate the custom audiences remarketing feature in the ad settings section at https://www.facebook.com/adpreferences/ad_settings.
 To do this, you will need to be logged in to Facebook.

 The information below provides details about the content of our newsletter.
-It also explains our subscription and mailing procedures, the methods we use for performing statistical analysis, and your rights to object.
-When you subscribe to our newsletter, you are consenting to receive the newsletter and to the procedures and methods described.
+It also explains our subscription and mailing procedures, the methods we use for performing statistical analysis and your rights to object.
+When you subscribe to our newsletter, you are consenting to receive the newsletter and to the procedures described.

 We only send the newsletter to recipients who have provided their consent in accordance with Article 6 (1) a GDPR or when it is legally permissible to do so.
 If, in relation to a subscription to the newsletter, the content of the newsletter is described in specific terms, this will serve as an essential basis for the user providing consent.
 Our newsletter contains information about our offers and promotions as well as about our company.
 It may also include information that specifically refers to blog posts, our services, or our online presence.

 We have commissioned Campaign Monitor Pty Ltd, 404/3-5 Stapleton Ave, Sutherland NSW 2232, Sydney, Australia as a third-party service provider to distribute and analyze our newsletter.
-We have concluded a data processing agreement with Campaign Monitor.
+We have concluded a “Data Processing Agreement” with Campaign Monitor.
 In this agreement, we require Campaign Monitor to protect our customers’ data and not to disclose it to third parties.
-A copy of this Agreement is available for you to read via the following link: www.campaignmonitor.com/assets/files/terms/campaign-monitor-eu-data-transfer-clauses.pdf.

 When you subscribe to our newsletter, the data (e.g. e-mail address) you provide during the registration process will be forwarded to Campaign Monitor and stored there.
 The service provider is based in Australia and the data is processed on servers in the USA.